How the weather helped (and hindered) at Vimy Ridge

 And when you think about war and the weather, there’s no better example than the First World War, when the rain and snow in the skies, and hideous mud below, were enemies in themselves.

-We’re almost 100 years out from the Battle of Vimy Ridge, which you may see commemorated in your community on April 9 each year, with 2015 being the 98th anniversary of the start of the assault.
+This year marks 100 years since the Battle of Vimy Ridge, which you may see commemorated in your community on April 9 each year, which marks the start of the assault.
 The worst of the battle was over by April 12, 1917.

 If you’re Canadian, you know the story.
 This major battle of the war was a crucial episode in our development as a nation, but a costly one, in lives and material, with 10,602 soldiers killed or wounded.